 Will I end up in a Courtroom?

 In Queensland, Public Liability matters have a pre-court procedure that must be complied with before attending before a Judge in a Courtroom.
 Such a process will involve you attending various medical professionals, depending upon the number, and extent, of your injuries.
 The pre-court procedures conclude (after the parties have obtained their necessary evidence) with the parties attending a compulsory conference.
-Such a compulsory conference, may involve an insurer attending for the Public Liability insurer (or their representatives).
-You are required to participate and attend in such a conference, but will generally not be required to speak.
+Such a compulsory conference may involve an insurer attending for the Public Liability Lawyer (or their representatives).
+You are required to participate and attend such a conference, but will generally not be required to speak.
 That is our role or, in some instances, the role of a Barrister who we will brief in your matter.

 Over 50% of all Public Liability matters would settle at Compulsory Conference.
 This is primarily due to most client’s being reasonable and the Public Liability insurer making a fair and reasonable assessment of the claim and the parties making offers accordingly.
-Sometimes, as with anything in life, two sides cannot agree on the evidence before them and in those cases the parties must seek a Judges intervention.
+Sometimes, as with anything in life, two sides cannot agree on the evidence before them and in those cases, the parties must seek a Judge’s intervention.
 It is only after the Compulsory Conference is unsuccessful that the parties commence Court proceedings.

-Only a small percentage of Public Liability matters end up before a Judge (less than 2% of all matters).
+Only a small percentage of Public Liability insurance matters end up before a Judge (less than 2% of all matters).

 It costs nothing to speak to our principal lawyer and find out where you stand.
-Book in a free consultation today.
+Book a free consultation today.

 There are timeframes that expedite Public Liability claims to the Compulsory Conference relatively quickly.
 Assuming that all your injuries are stable and stationary (That is, not likely to improve or worsen with or without treatment) the claim may take approximately 12 – 18 months to proceed to compulsory conference.
 That is because we are able to have you medically assessed by appropriate specialists almost immediately to have the specialists assess the damage you have suffered.
 We cover those legal disbursements for you until the conclusion of your claim.